What is Sleep Apnea?

-Some lesser known symptoms include nighttime sweating especially around the neck and upper chest, a higher frequency of nighttime urination, frequent morning headaches, morning jaw pain, excessive drool on you pillow, a dry-mouth, and even nighttime heartburn.
+Some lesser-known symptoms include nighttime sweating especially around the neck and upper chest, a higher frequency of nighttime urination, frequent morning headaches, morning jaw pain, excessive drool on your pillow, a dry mouth, and even nighttime heartburn.

 Do you currently have Obstructive Sleep Apnea?

 - Do you go to watch TV with your kids and fall asleep as soon as you hit the couch?
 Do they say you snore loudly and gasp for breath?

 - Has your partner left the bedroom because they can’t take the noise at night?

 - Do you feel drowsy even though you think are getting enough sleep at night?